 The 10 principles set out in the QCA Code are listed below, with an explanation of how Botswana Diamonds applies each of the principles and the reason for any aspect of non-compliance.

 1. Establish a strategy and business model which promote long-term value for shareholders

 The Company is an African focused diamond exploration company and has a clearly defined strategy and business model that has been adopted by the Board.
 This strategy is set out in the Strategic Report on page 19 of the Annual Report.

 2. Seek to understand and meet shareholder needs and expectations

 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
-Institutional shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.
+All shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.
 In addition, all shareholders are encouraged to attend the Company’s Annual General Meeting and any other General Meetings that are held throughout the year.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Board is committed to having the highest degree possible of Corporate Social Responsibility in how the company undertakes its activities.
 We aim to have an uncompromising stance on health, safety, environment and community relations.
 The Company policy is that all Company activities are carried out in compliance with safety regulations, in a culture where the safety of personnel is paramount.
 The Company will ensure an appropriate level of contact and negotiation with all stakeholders including landowners, community groups and regional and national authorities.
-This is carried out by James Campbell and local management in Botswana and South Africa.
+This is carried out by James Campbell and local consultants in Botswana

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation